 while the map

-We need to verify the remaining compactness (resp. coercivity): we will show that for a fixed $\phi \in \Phi$ and $g\in \mathcal{D}$, the level sets
+We need to verify the remaining compactness (resp.\ coercivity): we will show that for a fixed $\phi \in \Phi$ and $g\in \mathcal{D}$, the level sets

-are weakly compact in $L^1_a(\phi \d\P_0)$.
-Indeed, by the Eberlein-\v{S}mulian theorem (see \cite[p.430]{DS58}), checking the latter condition is equivalent to verifying that the set $E_c$ above is weakly closed and sequentially weakly compact in $L^1_a(\phi \d\P_0)$.
-For the second condition, it is enough to show that $E_c$ is bounded and uniformly integrable, but both these conditions follow from the coercivity of $L$.
+Indeed, by the Eberlein-\v{S}mulian theorem (see \cite[p.430]{DS58}), checking the latter condition is equivalent to verifying that the set $E_c$ above is \begin{enumerate} \item[(A)] weakly closed, and \item[(B)] sequentially weakly compact in $L^1_a(\phi \d\P_0)$. \end{enumerate} For the second condition (B), it is enough to show that $E_c$ is bounded and uniformly integrable, but both these conditions follow from the coercivity of $L$.
 Indeed, recall \eqref{eq:H1-L} from \ref{f2}: